davepruitt/NetDiff/README.md

 https://github.com/skanmera/NetDiff

 My fork of the repository is for the sole purpose of converting the original repository to .NET Standard (skanmera's version was built for .NET Framework).
 With the repository built for .NET Standard, it is much more portable and can target multiple platforms.

+This project is released under the MIT license: https://opensource.org/licenses/MIT